cenidetiot/ngsi-js-library/doc/ocb/docs/SubscriptionsFunctions.md

 ```

 ### Update Subscription Status.
 The `updateSubscriptionStatus()` function is used for update the status of a subscription.
 A subscription can have three types of status: `active`, `inactive` and `failed`.
-For example, the next function updates the status the subscription with `id`: **5a81e50a3fc4dec59e4ef8dc** and status: `active`.
+For example, the next function updates the status the subscription with `id`: `5a81e50a3fc4dec59e4ef8dc` and `status`: `active`.
 ```js
 cb.updateSubscriptionStatus("5a81e50a3fc4dec59e4ef8dc", "active", headers)
 .then((result) => console.log(result))